trinistr/brainfuck-compiler/README.md

 Ever wanted to compile your cool Brainfuck programs directly into x86 assembly?
 Maybe not, but now you can!

 Assembly code is compatible with NASM.
-Depending on memory width, it may be x86 or x86_64.

 Features
 --------
 * Arbitrary memory cell count (may be subject to memory limits)
-* Selectable memory cell width - 1, 2, 4 or 8 bytes
+* Selectable memory cell width - 1, 2, or 4 bytes
 * Possibility to call program as a function
 * Return values

 Compiling executable
 --------------------
-	cd src
 	make
 That's all for now, folks!